 \paragraph{Determination of $H$ up to conjugacy}

 From \cite{griessryba2002}, we see that for $p\neq 2,3,7,13$, each $\Aut(H)$-class of representation yields a unique conjugacy class of subgroups of $\mbG$.
 Using the subalgebra method for $p=2,7,13$, we find the same result.
+In the supplementary materials we do these cases and redo the $p\neq 2,3,7,13$ case for completeness.
 Thus for $p\neq 13$ there are exactly two $\mbG$-classes of subgroups $H$, and for $p=13$ there is exactly one.

 \paragraph{Action of outer automorphisms}

 Let $\sigma$ denote a field automorphism $F_q$.
 Our first task is to determine the conditions on $q$ for both $M(E_7){\downarrow_H}$ and $L(E_7){\downarrow_H}$ to be defined over $\F_q$.
 The Brauer characters of $H$ on $M(E_7)$ and $L(E_7)$ only have irrationalities for elements of order $13$.
 Specifically, for some element of order $13$ and choice of $13$th root of unity $\zeta$, the Brauer character value for $M(E_7)$ and $L(E_7)$ are $\zeta+\zeta^{-1}+\zeta^4+\zeta^{-4}$ and $\zeta^5+\zeta^{-5}+1$ respectively.
 These are clearly preserved under the map $\zeta\mapsto\zeta^{-1}$, and the second is only preserved by this map from any field automorphisms of $k$.
 Thus we require $q\equiv \pm 1\bmod 13$.